Language is central to our cultural heritage and national identity, and essential for supporting a diverse and inclusive society.

 Bills and legislation

-The Gaelic Language (Scotland) Act 2005 gained royal ascent in June of that year, confirming Gaelic as an official language of Scotland.
+The Gaelic Language (Scotland) Act 2005 gained royal assent in June of that year, confirming Gaelic as an official language of Scotland.

 The British Sign Language (Scotland) Act 2015 places duties on Scottish Ministers and other public bodies to publish BSL plans every six years, and to publish a national progress report in 2020.